HunterVT/HunterVT.github.io/projects/reu.md

 I mainly ran the machine learning models on Temple's HPC cluster and recorded the data provided from each run.
 I reported the successful runs, and organized the data into the 10 "best" potential binders for use in molecular dynamics simulations.
 I also ran some of the molecular dynamics simulations.

 ## Takeaways
 This project taught me a lot about different concepts in biology, improved my skill with Python and Bash, and exposed me to a different side of machine learning in the context of biology.
+The project also exposed me to use of an HPC cluster, which I gained more proficiency with using throughout my time as an REU student.